lukaus/space2d/README.md

 uses [SFML](https://www.sfml-dev.org/)

 to add:
-    - fix jittery camera when panning (might be related to separation of ticks and camera)
     - save and exit simulation, ability to resume
     - ability to center camera on object
     - ability to display approx. date/time and change tick from 1t=1/60th of a second up to 1t=1yr